BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ## Enabling & Maintaining HTTPS

 TLS termination is handled directly on the EC2 host by Nginx with certificates provisioned via Let's Encrypt (certbot).

+Note: HTTPS is optional.
+If you’re running IP-only / HTTP-only, you can skip this entire section.

-The deploy orchestrator installs certbot on the host if missing and issues certificates over SSH for the canonical set (apex + www + dev).
-Deprecated domains are no longer required:
+The deploy orchestrator can install certbot on the host (if missing) and issue certificates over SSH for a canonical set of domains.
+Alternatively, you can run certbot manually over SSH.

 ```
 bbaysinger.com